Freedmont Mortgage Guide to Refinancing

 - You want to consolidate debt

-If you have enough equity in your home, you might want to combine a home equity loan with your original mortgage and have one manageable payment.
-Or you might want to wipe out some other high-interest debt, such as credit and charge card balances or installment loans.
+If you have enough equity in your home, you can combine a home equity loan with your first mortgage to have one manageable payment.
+Or you can eliminate some other high-interest debt, such as credit cards or installment loans.